salvageme/ATM-project/README.md

 2. **Configure Database Connection**

+   First, create a database using mysql named "ATM_MACHINE".
-   Update your Python code with your MySQL credentials (host, user, password, database name).
+   Then, Update your Python code with your MySQL credentials (host, user, password, database name).

 3. **Set Up the Database**